 TGm editor, please update the contents of this subclause as shown below:

 The mesh STA configuration is a set of parameters that determines if two mesh STAs can communicate.
-The mesh STA configuration consists of the mesh profile (see 14.3.3 (Mesh profile)), the Supported Rates and BSS Membership Selectors element, the Extended Supported Rates and BSS Membership Selectors element, the HT Operations element (if present), the VHT Operations element (if present), and the HE Operation element (if present).
+The mesh STA configuration consists of the mesh profile (see 14.3.3 (Mesh profile)), the Supported Rates and BSS Membership Selectors element, the Extended Supported Rates and BSS Membership Selectors element, the HT Operations element (if present), the VHT Operations element (if present), the HE Operation element (if present), and the EHT Operation element (if present).

 Mesh STA configurations are identical if the following conditions hold: